Logo

-A few months ago, when I first started this #TipTuesday series, one of my first posts was around writing off small customer balances.
-A reader posted a comment last week with a great question: how do you get a list of invoices written off (for an audit, for example)?
-What I am going to describe below is what would work if you record write offs using the Write Off Amount field in GP or use the Write Off Documents routine I describe in the blog linked above.
-The key is this is looking only for documents with a “write-off” amount.
+A few months ago, when I first started this #TipTuesday series, one of my first posts was about writing off small customer balances.
+A reader posted a comment last week with a great question: how do I get a list of invoices written off (for an audit, for example)?
+What I am going to describe below is what would work if I record write-offs using the Write Off Amount field in GP or use the Write Off Documents routine I describe in the blog linked above.
+The key is this is looking only for documents with a "write-off" amount.

 The easy way…